REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 1. Evidence and questions about the Complainant’s sexual predisposition or prior sexual behavior, unless they are offered to prove that someone other than the Respondent committed the alleged conduct or they concern specific incidents of the Complainant’s prior sexual behavior with respect to the Respondent and are offered to prove consent;

-2. Evidence and questions that constitute or seek disclosure of information protected under a legally-recognized privilege; and
+2. Evidence and questions that constitute or seek disclosure of information protected under a legally recognized privilege; and

 3. Any Party’s medical, psychological, and similar records unless the Party has given voluntary, written consent.